VasTsak/Tree_Structured_GRU/README.md

 ## Requirements
-Python = 2.7<br />
+Python = 2.7 <br />
 Tensorflow = 1.0.1 <br />

 In order to run those two models, you should run the following script, which downloads the pre-trained word embeddings.
 ```
 ./fetch_and_preprocess.sh
 ```
-However it is likely to not be able to run the script, if this is the case run first the script below
+However it is likely not to be able to run the script, if this is the case run first the script below
 ```
 chmod +x fetch_and_preprocess.sh
 ```